 PCB2 Reference Diagram

 The Analogue Shift Register seems to be a very poor design.
 Users report offset and drift problems.
 I encountered both.
 The amount of offset is dependent on the input voltage, so you can calibrate it at one input voltage but when you change that voltage it is no longer calibrated.
-The outputs drift positive at a rate around 10 to 75 mV/minute.
-These two issues make this function basically worthless.
-I have no technical documentation on this module and it has that horrid black solder mask so you can't trace out the circuit.
-Too bad as it should be possible to actually make this function work.
+The outputs drift positive at a rate up to 75 mV/minute making this function impractical.

 The Pulse Divider outputs 10V pulses as can be seen in these scope images.
 These are the /2, /3, and /4 outputs.